 - A Truce While We Gawk: There's a moment in Mordred and Ancelyn's final duel where they break apart for a moment — and the Doctor walks right between them, casually tipping his hat as he passes, on his way to his own final confrontation with Morgaine.
 Mordred and Ancelyn stare after him in utter bemusement for a moment, before remembering that they were in the middle of fighting to the death.

-- Twenty Minutes into the Future: The novelisation established the date as mid-1997.
-However, in this story the UK has a King as monarch and the five pound note has been replaced by a coin, neither of which have actually happened by 2013.
+- 20 Minutes into the Future: This story is set at an unspecified point in the near future, when the UK has a King as monarch and the five pound note has been replaced by a coin, neither of which has actually happened yet. note

 - Vulnerable Convoy: UNIT's nuke.